-The Himalayan Cataract Project is directed by two doctors, Sanduk Ruit and Geoff Tabin, whose shared mission is to give eyesight back to anyone who needs it, regardless of his or her ability to pay — and with pre- and post-operative care that rivals the highest quality health care throughout the world.
-This deep seated lifetime commitment has led them to receive a number of humanitarian awards.
+The Himalayan Cataract Project was founded by two doctors, Sanduk Ruit and Geoff Tabin, whose shared mission is to give eyesight back to anyone who needs it, regardless of his or her ability to pay — and with pre- and post-operative care that rivals the highest quality health care throughout the world.
+This deep-seated lifetime commitment has led them to receive a number of humanitarian and professional awards.

 Honors for Dr. Sanduk Ruit

 2013: Champalimaud Vision Award

 Dr. Sanduk Ruit’s Tilganga Institute of Ophthalmology in Nepal won the 2013 Champalimaud Vision Award, the world’s largest prize in the field of vision, from the Antonio Champalimaud Foundation.
 The $1.3 million prize is the largest monetary award for work on eyesight and one of the world’s largest scientific and humanitarian prizes.
 Tilganga was recognized for adapting a system of high-quality, high-volume, low-cost cataract care to the most inaccessible regions of the Himalayas.

 2012: Arthur Lim Award